How the Internet Has Enabled Further Objectification of Women

 The most important part about these images is consent.

 Holten is empowered by these photos.
 Despite the fact that some people have criticized her decision.
 These images are reaffirming.
 She's looking into the camera.
 She is giving her consent to be photographed, and aware these images will be posted on the internet.
 There's something so powerful and beautiful about that.
 Holten is right when she says that rape and sex have nothing to do with one another.
 Rape and revenge porn is about power.
 It is about having control over someone's body.
 Another was about taking away their ability to make decisions.
 Holten has reclaimed the power that was stolen from her when her nudes were posted online.
 I am not suggesting that this is a route for all victims of sexual assault to take.
 I am simply stating that all women should have the ability to make these decisions: when and who they want to have sex with, and whether or not they want to share nude photographs of themselves.

 A significant number of celebrities (including Kim Kardashian, Keira Knightley, Chelsea Handler, Rihanna, Miley Cyrus, and Scout Willis) have posed for nude photos or posted their own to the internet.
 Never has the message been so powerful than Caitlin Stasey's (of Reign) Herself, a feminist website that features not only nude photographs of women but also in-depth interviews with each participant.

 In an interview with Daily Life Stasey stated:

-Stasey’s project is a positive move towards de-stigmatizing the nude female form.
-By juxtaposing these images with lengthy, personal interviews with each participant, each photograph becomes a subject.
-These images reclaim power over the female body because these participants are in control of their choices and the message they relay.
-These consensual images are progress, a move away from a society in which we treat women like objects and allow them to be the subjects of their lives and able to make decisions regarding their bodies.
+Stasey's project is a positive move towards de-stigmatizing the nude female form.
+By juxtaposing these images with lengthy, personal interviews with each participant.
+Each photograph becomes a subject.
+These images reclaim power over the female body.
+It is because these participants are in control of their choices.
+And the message they relay.
+These consensual images progress a move away from a society.
+In which we treat women like objects and allow them to be the subjects of their lives.
+And able to make decisions about their bodies.